tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:AmendmentAssertion
 - Preferred Label: Amendment Assertion
-- Definition: An Assertion expressing the result of an Implementation evaluating an Amendment supporting a particular DataQualityNeed to improve a particular DataResource.
+- Definition: A bdqffdq:Assertion expressing the result of a bdqffdq:Implementation evaluating a bdqffdq:Amendment supporting a particular bdqffdq:DataQualityNeed to improve a particular bdqffdq:DataResource.
 - SubClass Of: AmendmentConcept; Assertion
-- Comments: The AmendmentAssertion type is a Report layer concept (see Figure 3 in Veiga et al., 2017) that describes the results of the execution of a test that performs an AmendmentMethod following some Specification to propose changes based on some Amendment.
+- Comments: The bdqffdq:AmendmentAssertion type is a Report layer concept (see Figure 3 in Veiga et al., 2017) that describes the results of the execution of a Test that performs a bdqffdq:AmendmentMethod following a bdqffdq:Specification to propose changes based on a bdqffdq:Amendment.
-An Amendment concept in bdqffdq is expected to carry a ResponseStatus result that includes a status FILLED_IN or AMENDED, as well as a ResponseResult that asserts proposed changes to values from the original data.
+A bdqffdq:Amendment is expected to carry a bdqffdq:ResponseStatus result that includes a status bdqffdq:FILLED_IN or bdqffdq:AMENDED, as well as a bdqffdq:ResponseResult that asserts proposed changes to values from the original data.
 DQA(dr) = {dqa | dqa = < am, s, m, r >, am ∈ AM, s ∈ S, m ∈ M , r ∈ R ⋀ dr ∈ DR}

 ********************